SycuroLab/FemMicro16S/README.md

 ```

-Make sure to adjust the image file names if you are using newer image versions (e.g. qc-3.0.0.sif instead of qc-1.0.0.sif) or if your previous setup relied on local Conda environments (e.g. conda: "dada2" in all snakemake rule files in utils/rules/).
+Make sure to adjust the image file names if you are using newer image versions (e.g. qc-3.0.0.sif instead of qc-1.0.0.sif) or if your previous setup relied on local Conda environments (e.g. conda: "env name" in all snakemake rule files in utils/rules/).
 To do this, update all Snakemake rules in FemMicro16S/utils/rules/ so that they reference either your local environments or the appropriate .sif files in the apptainer/ folder.
 The default configuration is now set to use the singularity images.

 For example, change: